franciscoxavier04/pm-BIM/docs/user-guide/work-packages/edit-work-package/README.md

 A list with helpful pre-defined options will open, from which you can select:

 - tomorrow

 - in 3 days

 - in a week

 - in a month

 - at a particular date/time (clicking this option will open a modal to specify the time and date for the reminder).

+> [!TIP]
+> All the pre-defined reminder options will be set to 9 am of the selected date.

 ![Pre-defined options for a work package reminder in OpenProject](openproject_user_guide_wp_reminder_quick_options.png)